 1. Qualified Small Business Stock (QSBS)

-QSBS is not a form of equity compensation, but rather a tax benefit that allows founders and certain early investors and employees to be subject to lower tax rates or even exemptions, potentially up to 100% of capital gains up to $10 million.
-To qualify for QSBS, companies must meet certain criteria including being a US-based based C corporation and not having more than $50 million in business assets.
+The QSBS exclusion is not a form of equity compensation, but rather a tax benefit that allows founders, certain early investors, and employees to be subject to lower tax rates or even exemptions, potentially up to 100% of capital gains up to $10 million.
+To qualify for QSBS in 2024, companies must meet certain criteria, including being a US-based C corporation and not having more than $50 million in business assets.
 QSBS only applies to stock, and any options must first be exercised before converting into QSBS-eligible shares.

 2. 83(b) Election